Photo: 2017 CMHC cohort and faculty.

 CACREP ACCREDITATION AND STATE LICENSURE INFORMATION

 Jacksonville University's Clinical Mental Health Counseling Program is seeking accreditation through the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 We are currently following the necessary protocol in program implementation.
 Concurrently, we are preparing the essential documents for submission of the CACREP required self-study.
-While this process takes several years, we are on target to submit our self-study in September of 2017 with the anticipation of a formal site visit in the spring or summer of 2018.
+While this process takes several years, we submitted our self-study in October of 2017 with the anticipation of a formal site visit in the Fall of 2018.
 As a new program, we are required to submit our application under the new 2016 CACREP standards recently published.

 While the current program is not yet accredited, it does meet the state requirements for licensure.